+In addition, we also take issue with the note in the proposed rule indicating that PFAS without a CAS number are not subject to notification requirements.
 The Department has not correctly interpreted the law.
-The statutory definition contains no such limitation, nor does the regulatory definition of PFAS DEP has proposed.2 It is clear the Legislature intended to apply a broad definition of PFAS as a class.
-While it is true the statutory notification requirements specify providing a CAS number where one is available, there is nothing in the statute which suggests in the absence of a CAS number, no notification of the PFAS use is required.
+The statutory definition of PFAS contains no such limitation.
+It is clear the Legislature intended to apply a broad definition of PFAS as a class.
+And while it is true the statutory notification requirements specify providing a CAS number where one is available, there is nothing in the statute which suggests in the absence of a CAS number, no notification of the PFAS use is required.
 DEP reads an exclusion in the law where none exists, and in doing so, has undermined the intent of the law.
-DEP has arbitrarily reduced the scope of PFAS coverage by nearly 10%, since there are at least 14,735 known PFAS products/index.html#:~:text=Effective%20January%201%2C%202030%2C%20any,exten sion%20of%20the%20reporting%20deadline.